 Is LASIK right for you?

-Use this page to get your LASIK eye surgery questions answered, and then book a free vision consultation with Dr. Ilan Cohen, one of the few LASIK eye surgeons in New York or New Jersey who personally consults with all his patients before finalizing your personalized Vision Correction Plan.
+Use this page to get your LASIK eye surgery questions answered, and then book a vision consultation with Dr. Ilan Cohen, one of the few LASIK eye surgeons in New York or New Jersey who personally consults with all his patients before finalizing your personalized Vision Correction Plan.